 Imagine: some Games of Thrones style hall waiting to be discovered.
 Old paintings of the actual castle showed a drawbridge, two large vesting towers on top – it was quite the structure.

-When taking a stroll around Sheffield city centre, how often do you pause to think about not what is situated in front or directly above – but what could be hidden in the depths below your feet?
+When taking a stroll around Sheffield city centre, how often do you pause to think about what could be hidden in the depths below your feet?

-Now, if you’re a normal person going about daily business that answer will probably be ‘hardly ever’ and that’s entirely understandable.
+Now, if you’re a normal person going about daily business that answer will probably be ‘hardly ever’ – and that’s entirely understandable for the average surface dweller.
 However, for Dr David Clarke the subterranean mysteries buried beneath these pavements and roads hold the answers to some fascinating pieces of local history.

 “My first degree was archaeology at Sheffield University,” he tells me over a coffee.
 “I was really interested in archaeological digging, but I have also always enjoyed hearing and collecting other people’s stories at the same time.
 This led me to doing a PhD in folklore, which I suppose was quite an unusual choice, but the process of interviewing people and telling stories about strange experiences and happenings goes hand-in-hand with journalism.

 The real reason we’ve met, however, is not to talk visitors from another planet but to discuss local legends behind a sold-out talk he’s due to give at The Central Library, ‘The Underground Tunnels of Sheffield and Their Ghosts: Folklore of Fact’.
-In this he will touch on the captivity of Mary Queen of Scots in Sheffield Castle during the 16th century, but perhaps more interestingly, a number of both documented and rumoured secret passageways which may have been used to smuggle the imprisoned Queen between parts of the city will be brought to light and examined.
+In this he will touch on the captivity of Mary Queen of Scots in Sheffield Castle during the 16th century, but perhaps more interestingly, there will be discussion around a number of secret passageways which may have been used to smuggle the imprisoned Queen between parts of the city.
 In fact, the wealth of secrets and history which could be awaiting discovery beneath the historic Castlegate area of the city causes the mind to boggle.
 He’s not the only one excited about the prospect of what could be found, and an archaeological dig – the largest, most technologically advanced to date – will be taking place this year, with the resulting discoveries potentially dictating the level of investment the area receives for its scheduled regeneration.

 Time to dig a little deeper…